Ambrosio Padilla: Political career

+In 1985, Padilla became president of the Bagong Alyansang Makabayan (Bayan), a political alliance of opposition groups from across the political spectrum; he had succeeded former senator Jose W. Diokno, who resigned as president due to being reportedly uneasy about the growing influence of the Communist Party of the Philippines (CPP) on the alliance.
+Soon, however, Padilla would also resign from his position by January 1986 due to Bayan's boycott of the 1986 snap presidential election, in which Padilla supported the candidacy of Corazon Aquino.

 After Marcos was overthrown in the 1986 People Power Revolution, President Corazon Aquino appointed Padilla to the 1986 Constitutional Commission which was tasked to draft a new constitution for the country.
 Padilla was elected vice-chair of the commission with former Supreme Court Associate Justice Cecilia Muñoz-Palma as its chair.
-The new Constitution was officially ratified by the Filipino people in a plebiscite held on February 2, 1987.
+During debates on the draft, Padilla opposed the abolition of capital punishment from the new constitution, but came to a compromise due to arguments against the death penalty by human rights commissioners.
+The new constitution was officially ratified by the Filipino people in a plebiscite held on February 2, 1987.